Notice

 Fix problems with vitamin and mineral levels.

-There is no proof this diet will help you if you have MCAS.
+It is still not known if following a low histamine diet will help if you have MCAS.
 You may not feel better after taking these foods out of your diet.

 We suggest you work with a dietitian to find safe foods to eat as part of a balanced diet.